Taylor Swift Goes To Cleveland:

 "Happy national snake day, my favorite day of the year," Taylor said.

-To recap: National Snake Day is a big deal to Taylor (not just to me, a snake) because on July 17, 2016, Kim Kardashian tweeted about the day, writing, "Wait it's legit National Snake Day?!?!?They have holidays for everybody, I mean everything these days!"
+To recap: National Snake Day is a big deal to Taylor (not just to me, a snake) because on 17th July 2016, Kim Kardashian tweeted about the day, writing, "Wait it's legit National Snake Day?!?!?They have holidays for everybody, I mean everything these days!"
 She added a few snakes at the end for emphasis.
 This tweet is (allegedly) a dig at Taylor, who released a statement condemning Kanye West for calling her "that bitch" in his song "Famous."
-Kim later released audio footage of Taylor seemingly agreeing to having her name in the song, although the footage doesn't contain mention of the lyric "that bitch."
+Kim later released audio footage of Taylor seemingly agreeing to having her name in the song.
 Kim Kardashian fans then flooded Taylor's Instagram with snakes.
 (At this point, I don’t think it’s possible that anyone doesn’t know about this watershed moment in the history of humankind and snake-kind, but just in case you’ve spent the past two years reading Russian literature or curing cancer, that’s the context!)

 None of this really matters — the pop culture news cycle is like a python; it can unhinge its jaw and swallow just about anything in a matter of days — but it does mean that snakes are Taylor's "thing" now.
 Back in August 2017 (such innocent, expectant times!) before releasing reputation, Taylor deleted allllll her Instagram posts and replaced them with a single, flickering snake.
 (That snake is actually a good friend of mine, Claudia!
 Such a force and a kind soul.)
 This launched the PR campaign for the album, which later gave birth to the reputation stadium tour.
 Snakes are now an indelible part of Taylor's image, which is all very well and good, because I need a job.
 Every bit of her is snakey, from her set decorations down to her new Kate Spade backpack, worn (to much online consternation!) on this sacred holiday near her roughly $9 million crash pad in NYC's Tribeca.